IBM/aspera-cli/README.md

 This will guide you through the steps to create.

-If the wizard does not detect the application but you know the application, you can force it using option `value`:
+If the wizard does not detect the application but you know the application, you can force it using option `query`:

 ```bash
 ascli config wizard --query=aoc